-- An identity check - A barred list check - An enhanced DBS check - A prohibition from teaching check - A check of professional qualifications, where required - A check to determine the individual's right to work in the UK - · Additional checks for those who have lived or worked outside of the UK - A section 128 check for those in management positions
+- An identity check - A barred list check - An enhanced DBS check - A prohibition from teaching check - A check of professional qualifications, where required - A check to determine the individual's right to work in the UK - Additional checks for those who have lived or worked outside of the UK - A section 128 check for those in management positions

-The trust will ensure that schools within the trust have appropriate procedures in place for ensuring that the necessary checks have been conducted by the employment business supplying any members of staff for agency and third-party supply staff, and that written confirmation has been received confirming this.
-This will amount to all the same checks the school would perform on any individual working in the school or who will be providing education on the school's behalf, including through online delivery, and the date that confirmation was received.
+For agency and third-party supply staff, the school will also record whether written confirmation from the employment business supplying the member of staff has been received which indicates that all the necessary checks have been conducted (i.e. all the same checks the school would perform on any individual working in the school or who will be providing education on the school's behalf, including through online delivery) and the date that confirmation was received.

-The SCR will also record:

-- Any checks that have been conducted for volunteers. - Any risk assessments that have been conducted to assess whether a volunteer should be subject to an enhanced DBS check. - Written confirmation that supply agencies have completed all relevant checks. - Any other information that the trust or its schools deem relevant to keep children safe.
+If any checks have been conducted for volunteers, this will also be recorded on the SCR.
+If risk assessments are conducted to assess whether a volunteer should be subject to an enhanced DBS check, the risk assessment will be recorded.

+Written confirmation that supply agencies have completed all relevant checks will also be included.

+The school is free to record any other information it deems relevant.

-The details of an individual will be removed from the SCR once they no longer work at the trust or any of its schools.
+The details of an individual will be removed from the SCR once they no longer work at the school.